encukou/cpython/Doc/reference/expressions.rst

 The ``+`` (addition) operator yields the sum of its arguments.
 The arguments must either both be numbers or both be sequences of the same type.
-In the former case, the numbers are converted to a common real type and then added together.
+In the former case, the numbers are
+:ref:`converted to a common real type <stdtypes-mixed-arithmetic>` and then added together.
 In the latter case, the sequences are concatenated.

 This operation can be customized using the special :meth:`~object.__add__` and